-Travel: Most flights to Peru are day time flights arriving into Lima late Friday evening around 10:00 pm to midnight.
+Most flights to Peru are day time flights arriving into Lima late Thursday evening around 10:00 pm to midnight.
 Some flights arrive in the morning around 6:00 am.
-In this case we'll head right to the camp after lunch this day.
+In either case we'll head right to the camp after lunch this day on Friday.

 If arriving Thursday evening you'll spend the first night in Lima at a hotel.
 If arriving on Friday morning the day will start early.
 Both schedules will work fine and will start with a good breakfast at a famous bakery (it has Really GOOD pastries), then tour Lima, do some shopping, have lunch and then head to the camp property after lunch arriving around 5:00.